silvae86/silvae86.github.io/_pages/teaching/slides/sql/sql-ddl/index.md

 * Foreign Keys are disabled in SQLite by default
 * They must be enabled separately for each database connection
+* Add the following line at the beginning of the sql script to enable foreign keys during its execution, otherwise the database will accept inconsistent information!

 ```sql
 PRAGMA foreign_keys = ON;